FraunhoferIOSB/EDC-Extension-for-AAS/example/README.md

 This docker image can be run individually or **from the docker-compose file**.

-When using Docker, the pre-defined variables in the Postman Collection for the provider should be changed from "localhost" to "provider", i.e. http://provider:8282/dsp instead of http://localhost:8282/dsp
+When using Docker, the pre-defined variables in the Postman Collection for the provider should be changed from " localhost" to "provider", i.e. http://provider:8282/dsp instead of http://localhost:8282/dsp

 Additionally, new AASX or JSON model files should be placed in the resources folder beforehand, since the docker container does not have access to your local files.

 ## Configuration

 The EDC and its extensions can be configured with a `.properties` file.
 In `example/resources/configurations` there are